ahmadrosid/hl/rules.md

 Now let's see how the lexer generated for each comment register.

 #### 1. slash_comment
-This register will parse one line, the lexer will stop when is reach the new line char `\n`.
+This register will parse one line when the string start with `//`, the lexer will stop when is reach the new line char `\n`.
 ```java
 // This is comment.
 This is not valid comment.
 ```

 The lexer generated will be like this.
 ```rust
 let read_slash_comment = |l: &mut Lexer| -> Vec<char> {